kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

         GaussianSamplePath,RunningMaximum
 end
 ```
-The most important functions in this module are ``TreeApproximation!()`` and ``LatticeApproximation()`` since these are the tow functions which are used to approximate scenario trees and scenario lattices respectively.
-The other important function is the ``Tree()`` function which gives the basic structure of the scenario tree.
+The most important functions in this module are `TreeApproximation!()` and `LatticeApproximation()` since these are the tow functions which are used to approximate scenario trees and scenario lattices respectively.
+The other important function is the `Tree()` function which gives the basic structure of the scenario tree.

 All of the above functions have been documented in their respective scripts and the user can find out what each function does by putting a `?` before the function.
 For example, `?leaves` will give an explanation of what the function `leaves` does.

-In the tutorials to come, we will have a look in detail on the functionalities of the main functions of this library.
+In the upcoming tutorials, we will have a look in detail on the functionalities of the main functions of this library.